 - Immigration and Hunger

 Biblical Basis for Advocacy

 Speak out for those who cannot speak, for the rights of all the destitute.
 Speak out, judge righteously, defend the rights of the poor and needy.
 (Proverbs 31:8-9)

-God’s willingness to become one of us in the person of Jesus Christ is evidence of God’s deep and abiding love for us.
-We understand God’s love through Jesus: “We know love by this, that he laid down his life for us—and we ought to lay down our lives for one another” (1 John 3:16).
+We experience God’s grace and love through our faith in the saving power of Jesus’ death and resurrection.
+“We know love by this, that he laid down his life for us—and we ought to lay down our lives for one another” (1 John 3:16).

-Scripture shows us that Jesus was compassionate to all people, especially the widow, the orphan, the stranger, the hungry, the poor—those most vulnerable in society.
-Jesus loved all people, rich and poor, and actively cared for those in need.
-He urged his disciples to do the same, to reflect God’s loving nature.
+In the Gospels, Jesus was compassionate to all people, especially the widow, the orphan, the stranger, the hungry, the poor, and the infirmed—the most vulnerable in society.
+Jesus loved all people—rich and poor—and actively cared for people in need.
+He urged his disciples to do the same.

 As followers of Christ, we express and embody God’s reconciling love at all times and in all places.
 Throughout the Scriptures, God speaks of our purpose to rebuild, restore, and renew all that is broken (Isaiah 61).
 We are called to work to end the brokenness of hunger and poverty in our communities,